s29papi/0x-CheckPrice-CastAction-Degen/README.md

 ## What does this Frame do?
-It takes a domain name, i.e., any character set, and queries it against 3dns's API.
-Using this API, it generates an image containing information on whether this domain is available to be tokenized, the cost of tokenization, and the recurring cost for renewal.
-Being heavily layered and powered by 3dns, it goes a step further by linking directly with a 3dns checkout.
+This Frame facilitates domain name queries across a diverse character set by interfacing with 3dns's API.
+Utilizing this interface, it generates an image presenting key domain information, including its tokenization availability, associated tokenization costs, and recurring renewal fees.
+Distinguished by its robust architecture and bolstered by 3dns, it extends its functionality by seamlessly integrating with a direct 3dns checkout process.

 ## Getting Started